 - WFI (Water for Injection)

-Tube in tube heat exchangers is specifically designed for use in water-cooled condensers, water chillers, the paper industry, and water source heat pumps.
+Tube-in-tube heat exchangers are specifically designed for use in water-cooled condensers, water chillers, the paper industry, and water source heat pumps.